-Thank you all very much for volunteering your time and expertise for the upcoming Red List Assessment workshop, to be convened by the Global Marine Species Assessment – a joint initiative between the International Union for Conservation of Nature (IUCN) and Conservation International (CI).
+Thank you all very much for volunteering your time and expertise for the upcoming Red List Assessment workshop, to be convened by the Global Marine Species Assessment – an initiative of the International Union for Conservation of Nature (IUCN).
 The aim of this workshop is to complete Red List Assessments for specific marine species groups using the IUCN Red List Categories and Criteria as part of the Global Marine Species Assessment (GMSA).

 If you are not familiar with the Red Listing Process, we encourage you to familiarize yourself with the IUCN Red List Categories and Criteria (attached in full and in summary).
 The Red List documents are also available in French, Spanish, Arabic, and Mandarin Chinese.
 Please note that the assessment process will be explained in detail on the first day of the workshop.